Sweet Potato Kale Pizza with Rosemary & Red Onion

 by Erin

-Exploring alternative pizza toppings is fun.
+Exploring alternative pizza toppings are fun.
 Sometimes the toppings become so creative that the essence of pizza only remains in the crust upon which it all sits.
 This is one of those times, but you know what?
-I am perfectly okay with a completely unconventional pizza, especially after the revelation of kale and balsamic vinegar together.
-There’s just something about crispy kale and sweet & tangy balsamic that just get me.
+I am perfectly okay with a completely unconventional pizza – and yes I am on team pineapple on pizza heck I put all kinds of fruit on pizza.

-Even went ahead and served it with a drizzle of balsamic reduction leftover from making a Caprese Pizza at the same time.
+I loved the balsamic on the kale so much that I went ahead and served this sweet potato kale pizza with a drizzle of balsamic reduction leftover from making a Caprese Pizza at the same time.
 Is there such a thing as too much balsamic?
-Of course, one cannot forget the presence of the seasonally appropriate sweet potato on this pizza.
-(I promise I have not forgotten about you, pumpkin.)

 One year ago: “Don’t Judge Me” Mac & Cheese